Jodicooli/GraphRAG/README.md

 You should start with this folder to understand the concept of GraphRAG and our testings.

-### Custom_GraphRAG_Application / GraphRAG_Library / etc. folders
+### Custom_GraphRAG_Application / GraphRAG_Library / Customer_Support_Bot / Employees_Slack_Bot / etc.

-Each of these folders contains a complete and self-contained implementation of a GraphRAG system — ranging from simple setups using libraries like graphrag to full-stack custom systems with FAISS, Neo4j, Ollama, FastAPI, and Streamlit.
+Each of these folders contains a complete and self-contained implementation of a GraphRAG system — ranging from simple setups using libraries like graphrag to full-stack custom systems with FAISS, Neo4j, Ollama, FastAPI, and Streamlit or a bot for answering questions in Slack.

 Inside each folder, you’ll find: